 The data file used to define scaler parameters.
-The scaler array size (the number of data values on each line) is the "NumberOfTunableSpecs" defined as in the PROBEWIN.INI file. string Note that a comment enclosed in double quotes MUST be present at the end of each line.
+The scaler array size (the number of data values on each line) is defined as the "NumberOfTunableSpecs" in the PROBEWIN.INI file.
+Note that a comment string enclosed in double quotes MUST be present at the end of each line.
 Several unused parameter lines are at the end of the file for future expansion.